binipringle/contracts/_texts/0-outline.md

 Would the outcome of Lawrence change if Ethel Lawrence had been a paying patient?
 What does this tell you about who is the least protected by the consideration doctrine?

 What would have been a more persuasive way for the clinic to make the case that there was no consideration in Lawrence?

+---

+## Other theories of Relief

+**reliance theory** (involves promises to give gifts.
+Seeks to protect those who reasonably rely on others.)

+**restitution theory** (one ought to pay for any benefit unjustly retained.
+Goal is to prevent unjust enrichment.)

+**Hypo** illustrating the blurred line between exchange and Gift: Uncle promises to pay nephew $5000 if he quits drinking and smoking until he turns 21; nephew quits; turns 21; $5000 not paid; nephew sues.
+Does he have a claim under the bargain principle?
+(Was the promise part of an exchange or a promise to give a gift?)

+**Kirksey v.
+Kirksey** (Supreme Court of Alabama 1845) (plaintiff's brother-in-law (defendant) promised plaintiff that if she would "come down and see [him], [he would] let [her] have a place to raise [her] family.")

+- **Holding:** Promise was a gift (no exchange)
+- **Factual arguments in support of that holding:** plaintiff did not agree to do anything in exchange for living on defendant's farm.
+- **Factual counterarguments:** there was exchange because plaintiff worked on defendant's farm.
+If I wanted to make this more clearly enforceable, I would rephrase the promise as "if she would "come down and see [him], [he would] let [her] have a place to raise [her] family [until a specified time] [in exchange for her doing work on his farm]."

+---

 # V Alternatives to bargain model